Luis Salgado: Career

 Salgado returns from Germany to direct and choreograph a new bilingual version of Fame - The Musical it opened at Gala Hispanic Theatre on May 9, 2019.
 In June, the same year he directs the musical Aida by Elton John and Tim Rice at Axelrod Performing Arts Center starring American Idol's, Ace Young.

 In 2011, he founded Salgado Productions, a production company committed to developing new works and creating "Art with a Purpose".
 The company's projects include Amigo Duende, The Musical (a musical adaptation of the classic Puerto Rican children's play), Candela Fuerza y Pasión (A New Musical Spectacular in Lima, Perú), as well as the 50th anniversary concert of Peruvian singer Cecilia Bracamonte.

 Salgado is the founder and CEO of R.Evolución Latina, an organization that seeks to empower the Hispanic community through educational programming and partnerships.
 The organization's best-known initiatives are the Dare to Go Beyond Children's Performing Arts Camp, D2GB School Arts program and the Beyond Workshops Series, a 2-week annual professional development program for adult performers.

 Salgado is a guest teacher at Broadway Dance Center and Steps on Broadway and a faculty member at Alvin Ailey.
 Salgado released a five-volume instructional Latin Dance DVD series for Tezoro Productions, which covers the basics of salsa, Mambo, Carnival, Merengue and Plena music.

 In 2019 Salgado directed a new bilingual (LatinX) production of Fame The Musical at the GALA Theatre in Washington, D.C., which opened to rave reviews from the Washington Post, on May 9, 2019.
 This production won two 2020 Helen hayes awards for Outstanding Ensemble and Outstanding Production in a Musical.

+In 2022 Salgado directed and choreographed the world premiere of ON YOUR FEET!
+La historia de Emilio y Gloria Estefan ¡EN ESPAÑOL! at GALA Hispanic Theatre in Washington, D.C.
+The production led the 2023 Helen Hayes Awards field with fifteen (15) Helen Hayes award nominations and nine (9) wins including Outstanding Production, Outstanding Direction, and Outstanding Choreography in a Musical.

+Also in 2022, Luis directed and choreographed In The Heights at STAGES St. Louis in Missouri.
+The production was recognized by the St. Louis Theater Circle Awards with field-leading eleven (11) nominations and took home six (6) wins including Outstanding Production, Outstanding Ensemble, and Outstanding Choreographer in a Musical.

+In total, Salgado staged eight (8) productions in 2022 including three (3) productions of In The Heights, and three (3) productions of On Your Feet! including the world premiere of the Spanish language production in Washington, D.C and in his home of Puerto Rico.
+He conceived, directed and choreographed Let’s Dance, a piece for Transcendence Theatre Company in California and choreographed the award-winning 2022 upfronts for Telemundo.

+In 2023, Salgado is the director/choreographer of the current National Tour of On Your Feet!
+The Musical – The Story of Emilio & Gloria Estefan and is currently working on the upcoming production of AIDA at STAGES St. Louis.